Don't Lose Your Head (INXS song): B-sides

 As well as the new mixes of "Don't Lose Your Head", the CD Singles included live versions of previous hits recorded on the Promotional Tour for the Elegantly Wasted album.

-Video
+Music video

 A performance-style video was directed by Nick Egan and included clips from the movie.
 While on tour in South Africa, the band was asked by the producers of Face/Off to shoot a video for the song.
 The video was shot inside a large plane hangar on an airstrip located in Cape Town.
 Egan has also worked with INXS in the past on such projects as art direction and design on the X and Kick albums.